-Recent empirical studies \citep{lyle2023understanding,lyle2024disentangling,Bhatt24} provide evidence that TD can be stabilised without target networks by introducing regularisation such as BatchNorm \citep{Ioffe15} and LayerNorm \citep{Ba16} into the $Q$-function approximator.
+Recent empirical studies \citep{lyle2023understanding,lyle2024disentangling,Bhatt24} provide evidence that TD can be stabilised without target networks by introducing regularisation such as BatchNorm \citep{Ioffe15} and LayerNorm \citep{Ba16, BRO} into the $Q$-function approximator.
 Little is known about why these techniques work or whether they have unintended side-effects.
 Motivated by these findings, we ask: are regularisation techniques such as BatchNorm and LayerNorm the key to unlocking simple, efficient and stable RL algorithms?
 To answer this question, we provide a rigorous analysis of regularised TD.
-We summarise our core theoretical insights as: \textbf{I)} introducing BatchNorm in TD methods can lead to myopic behaviour if not applied carefully to a function approximator, and \textbf{II)} introducing LayerNorm and $\ell_2$ regularisation into the $Q$-function approximator leads to provable convergence, stabilising nonlinear, off-policy TD \emph{without the need for target networks} and without the myopic behaviour of BatchNorm.
+We summarise our core theoretical contributions as: \textbf{I)} Introduce a highly general and widely applicable analysis of TD stability; \textbf{II)} we show introducing LayerNorm \emph{and} $\ell^2$ regularisation into the $Q$-function approximator leads to provable convergence, stabilising nonlinear and/or off-policy TD \emph{without the need for target networks or replay buffers}.

-Guided by these insights, we develop a modern value-based TD method which we call a parallelised $Q$-network (PQN): for simplicity, we revisit the original $Q$-learning algorithm \citep{Watkins89}, which updates a $Q$-function approximator online without a target network.
+Many applications in RL allow for multiple actions to be taken in an environment at once, solving a parallel world problem.
+Guided by our theoretical insights, we develop a modern off-policy value-based TD method which we call a parallelised $Q$-network (PQN): for simplicity, we revisit the original $Q$-learning algorithm \citep{Watkins89}, which updates a $Q$-function approximator without a target network.
 A recent breakthrough in RL has been running the environment and agent jointly on the GPU \citep{isacgym, maniskill, chris_ppo, matthews2024craftax, jaxmarl, gymnax2022github}.
 However, the replay buffer's large memory footprint makes pure-GPU training impractical with traditional DQN.
-With the goal of enabling $Q$-learning in pure-GPU setting, we propose replacing the replay buffer with an online synchronous update across a large number of parallel environments.
-For stability, we integrate our theoretical findings in the form of a normalised deep $Q$ network.
+With the goal of enabling $Q$-learning in pure-GPU setting, we propose replacing a large replay buffer with a synchronous update across a large number of parallel environments, reducing memory requirements.
+For stability, we integrate our theoretical findings in the form of a regularised deep $Q$ network.
 We provide a schematic of our proposed PQN algorithm in \cref{fig:pqn}.